Antecedent (grammar): Postcedents

-Postcedents are rare compared to antecedents, and in practice, the distinction between antecedents and postcedents is often ignored, the term antecedent being used to denote both.
-This practice is a source of confusion and some have therefore denounced the term antecedent outright because of this confusion.
+Postcedents are rare compared to antecedents, and in practice, the distinction between antecedents and postcedents is often ignored, with the term antecedent being used to denote both.
+This practice is a source of confusion, and some have therefore denounced using the term antecedent to mean postcedent because of this confusion.

 Implied antecedents

-Some proforms lack a linguistic antecedent (or postcedent).
+Some pro-forms lack a linguistic antecedent.
 In such cases, the antecedent is implied in the given discourse environment or from general knowledge of the world.
-For instance, the first person pronouns I, me, we, and us and second person pronoun you are proforms that usually lack a linguistic antecedent.
+For instance, the first person pronouns I, me, we, and us and the second person pronoun you are pro-forms that usually lack a linguistic antecedent.
 However, their antecedents are present in the discourse context as the speaker and the listener.
-Pleonastic proforms also lack a linguistic antecedent, e.g. It is raining, where the pronoun it is semantically empty and cannot be viewed as referring to anything specific in the discourse world.
-Definite proforms such as they and you also have an indefinite use, which means they denote some person or people in general, e.g. They will get you for that, and therefore cannot be construed as taking a linguistic antecedent.
+Pleonastic pro-forms also lack a linguistic antecedent, e.g. It is raining, where the pronoun it is semantically empty and cannot be viewed as referring to anything specific in the discourse world.
+Definite pro-forms such as they and you also have an indefinite use, which means they denote some person or people in general, e.g. They will get you for that, and therefore cannot be construed as taking a linguistic antecedent.